rjcorwin/Drupal-Workflow-Extensions/README.txt

 As far as the UI goes this module replaces the traditional workflow radio buttons by either a drop-down or single-action buttons.
 The latter feature context-sensitive labels, potentially employing replacement tokens, if desired, for a more intuitive user experience.
+For further flexibility all three UI styles (radio, drop-down or single-action buttons) are available as a block.

 The module also defines some extra tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
 Using these tokens you won't